Moe aikāne

 In pre-colonial Hawaiʻi, moe aikāne (/haw/) was an intimate relationship between partners of the same gender, known as aikāne.
 These relationships were particularly cherished by aliʻi nui (chiefs) and the male and female kaukaualiʻi performing a hana lawelawe or expected service with no stigma attached.
 There were several Hawaiian terms to describe aikāne including hoʻokamaka and noho ai (a poetic form that translates to ‘one to lie with’).

 Moe aikāne were celebrated in many moʻolelo (legends and history), including the Pele and Hiʻiaka epics.
 Most of the major chiefs, including Kamehameha I, had moe aikāne.
 Lieutenant James King stated that "all the chiefs had them" and recounts a tale that Captain Cook (the first European explorer to Hawaii) was asked by one chief to leave King behind, considering such an offer a great honor.
+Kamehameha III was aikāne to Kaomi Moe, whom he elevated to the position of mōʻi kuʻi, aupuni kuʻi (joint king and joint ruler) and played an important role in perpetuating hula and other indigenous traditions and promoting literacy.

 David Samwell, the surgeon aboard Cook’s ship, wrote in his journals in January of 1779: “Of this class [of aikane] are Palea and Kanekoa, and their business is to commit the Sin of Onan [oral sex] upon the old King [Kamehameha I].
 This, however strange it may appear, is fact, as we learnt from the frequent Enquiries about this curious Custom, and it is an office that is esteemed honourable amo [sic] them.”